 - Requirement that stove and precipitator need to be installed and operated together

-There are currently no stoves on the market, which meet all the requirements, but we expect first appliances to be sold with the new eco-label in 2020.
+First stoves with the new eco-label are already on the market.
 This will help guide purchasing decisions of consumers, but the eco-label should also serve as a minimum standard for stoves operated in polluted areas and provides a blueprint for the revision of European standards.

 With regard to current appliances available in the market, a rule of thumb is: The less influence of user behavior and of fluctuating fuel quality and the more automatization, the fewer emissions will be caused.
 With regard to logwood appliances, stoves automated combustion air control or two-stage combustion (gasification) emit less than standard appliances in the market.
 In addition, exhaust cleaning technology is very useful to reduce emissions (precipitator/particle separator, catalytic converter).
 Further development efforts have to be taken to improve these technologies.

 Although automated boilers usually are more efficient and have lower emissions than stoves, they should also be equipped with additional exhaust cleaning as well in order to reduce fine and ultrafine particles.

 What else needs to be considered?

 - Proper dimensioning: If a new stove is to be purchased, proper dimensioning and a smart integration in an overall heating concept is strongly required (e.g. buffer storage for excess heat).